4 min reading time

 You should also take advantage of existing company collateral to give courses a familiar feel.
 This, in turn, will give your learners a more personal learning experience.

 Testimonials are another great way to market your courses to internal learners.
 Have managers, or other influential employees share their training success stories.
 Get precise details on how the training helped them, why they recommend the training, and the skills they gained.
-Utilize this information through quotes, or even a short video, in the introduction section of courses on your LMS or in your course enrollment emails.
+Utilize this information through quotes, or even a short video, in the introduction section of courses on your LMS or in your course enrolment emails.

 Everybody loves a good success story, and your employees are likely to respond positively to endorsements given by trusted colleagues.